NicholsSchool/2024-Boomerang/README.md

-# 2024-LewZealand
+# 22024-Boomerang
-This is the Repo for the 2024 season
+This is the Repo for the 2024 Rochester Ruckus robot